 IDF National Patient Survey Reports (1995, 2002, 2007)

-These surveys are based on all persons known to IDF as having a diagnosis of one of the 350+ different primary immunodeficiency diseases.
+These surveys are based on all persons known to IDF as having a diagnosis of one of the more than 400 different primary immunodeficiency diseases.
 Although these surveys are not probability samples from which we can make population estimates within known limits of sampling error, they provide the most representative samples currently available of patients with a rare disease.

 IDF National Patient Treatment Survey Reports (2002, 2008, 2013)